Fungal nail infection & fungal nail treatment

 NHS information and tips about fungal nailThe NHS provides a wealth of information and advice to UK consumers and patients.
 They have very useful information on their website about fungal nail infections, diagnose and symptoms.
 Please find a summary of this advice below.

-- treat athlete's foot as soon as possible to avoid it spreading to nails
+- treat athlete's foot as soon as possible to avoid it spreading to nails and causing toenail fungus

 - keep your feet clean and dry